RiiConnect24/Wii-Guide/_pages/Installing-arm9loaderhax.md

   + **"Autoboot SysNAND"**
   + **"Use SysNAND FIRM if booting with R (A9LH)"**
   + **"Show NAND or user string in System Settings"**
-  + **"Show GBA boot screen in patched AGB_FIRM"**
-    + This may cause crashes for some injected GBA Virtual Consoles
-    + If some games do not work properly, disable this option and try again
 3. If you are using a **New 3DS**, you should *also* enable the following:
   + **"New 3DS CPU" to "Clock+L2(x)"**
     + This will increase the framerate of many games, but may cause instability in others
     + If some games do not work properly, disable this option and try again
 4. Press Start to save and reboot
-  + If it freezes, hold the power button until it shuts down, then continue with the instructions
   + If you get a black screen, [follow this troubleshooting guide](troubleshooting#ts_sys_a9lh)

 ##### Section IV - Restoring the System